SkillsUnion/tamkeen-cloud/3.2-introduction-to-ci-cd/code-commit.md

 - Structure repositories logically: one per service or app module.
 - Use pull requests and code reviews.
 - Tag releases using Git tags.
-- Combine with CI/CD for automation.
+- Combine with CICD for automation.
 - Monitor access logs and enable alerts.